journeyai/genesys-premium/guide/guide.md

 1. A known user calls into a call center, powered by Genesys Architect.
 They want to speak to an agent.

-2. We recognize the phone number, and see the user has registered with device-based biometric authentication (aka FIDO).
+2. We recognize the phone number, and see the user has registered with device-based biometric authentication (aka FIDO, aka webauthn).
 Therefore, we can authenticate them digitally, quickly and easily, before an agent gets on the line.

 3. Using a Journey pipeline, we send them an SMS with a link to complete authentication. ![use_case_pt1](./images/use_case_pt1.png)